PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 xfails green while preserving candidate order, statistics, and GraphIndex updates.
 Only then redo the mechanical repair-owner extraction; keep the convergence runner central.
 Do not create a pull request.

+## Channelwise-constant stale-binary rank safety: completed state

+The stale binary repair now rejects a source or adapter whose shape is not rank four before evaluating either channelwise-constant or Conv-peer evidence.
+The existing evidence expressions, candidate order, input-position order, indexed setter/removal sequence, output metadata update, and statistics are unchanged.
+Both former strict xfails are complete zero-statistic ModelIR no-ops.
+The earlier malformed-signature guard remains before the first mutation.

+Validation completed as follows:

+- focused stale-binary/convergence selector:
+  `8 passed, 257 deselected in 2.07s`;
+- changed-file focused branch regression: `617 passed in 23.23s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.30s`;
+- targeted Ruff and Python compilation: passed.

+No real-model conversion was added because the change only prevents invalid- rank metadata from reaching channel evidence and the requested validation policy favors minimal conversions.
+Production success behavior is covered by the existing multiple-match, both-input-position, channelwise-constant, Conv- peer, fan-out, index-equivalence, and convergence-runner fixtures.

+Changed files are the raw repair, focused rank fixtures, architecture guard- order check, and three branch documents.
+Public API, CLI, valid behavior/ statistics, TensorFlow boundary, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed; work is commit/push only.

+At restart, mechanically extract only the corrected repair owner into a focused pass-family module.
+Keep the lowerer private wrapper, both standalone calls, and the three-round convergence runner call.
+Leave the runner central, prove exact old/new AST and direct owner/wrapper fingerprint equality, and do not create a pull request.